 Granary Burial Ground, Paul Revere House,

-about The Freedom Trail
+The Freedom Trail history

 The Freedom Trail takes visitors to Boston through a tour of sixteen sites in the city which were of importance before and during the American Revolution against British rule in the 18th century.